h4sh5/ghidra-headless-decompile/README.md

 It will not delete them after decompiling, so you can open them.

+ghidra can be downloaded from https://ghidra-sre.org/

-### you will need to modify GHIDRA_PATH variable in the script before running it.
+### You will need to modify GHIDRA_PATH variable in the script before running it.

 ### Example Usage:
 ```